Robert Lauder of Beilmouth

 Sir Robert Lauder of Beilmouth, Knt., (died 24 June 1709) was an armiger, lawyer and Clerk of Exchequer in Scotland.
 In 1683 he was made a Justice of the Peace for Haddingtonshire.
-As Robert Lauder of Belhaven he was in the old Scottish parliament for Haddington in 1685, and, as Sir Robert Lauder of Beilmouth, in 1704.
+In 1685, under the title Robert Lauder of Belhaven, he was a member of the Scottish parliament for Haddington, and in 1704 as Sir Robert Lauder of Beilmouth.
 He was also Commissioner of Supply for Haddington in 1689 and 1690.

 Family

 The son of Robert Lauder of Belhaven and West Barns, Dunbar (d. c.
 1672), by his spouse Marie (d. before July 1657), daughter of Patrick Douglas of Standingstone by his wife Christian, daughter of Andrew Leslie, of Inverdovate, Fife, Robert jnr is mentioned in his mother's Testament.
 Some time between 1672–1677 Robert Lauder, portioner (landowner) of Belhaven and West Barns, matriculated Arms as a direct descendant of the family of Lauder of The Bass.
 The motto over the crest means it sprouts forth again.
 It is unclear if he then changed his designation to 'of Beilmouth' or whether he did so when he was knighted, some time in the 1690s.